Healthdirect Free Australian health advice you can count on.

 Resources and support

-Call the National Epilepsy Line 1300 37 45 37 to talk with a registered nurse with special training in epilepsy management.
-The nurse will help answer your questions and can refer you to other services for more help.
+Call the National Epilepsy Line on 1300 37 45 37 to speak with a registered nurse trained in epilepsy management.
+They can answer your questions and refer you to other services for support.

 Learn more here about the development and quality assurance of healthdirect content.